 The key findings from this experiment are that a combination of case-based and content-based recommendation performs much better than case-based on its own for the critical values.
 The main limitations of this approach is the assumption made by the cosine measure which is that a document length has no impact on relevance which according to TREC data is not true .

-In this paper I analyzed the given dataset.
-Reviewed and implemented work in case-based retrieval, collaborative filtering and content based retrieval accessing the effectiveness of each on the dataset.
-Meticulously detailing the purpose of performing every task identifying the hypostasis I hoped to achieve and comparing this hypostasis to the gathered results.
+In this paper, I analyzed the given dataset.
+Reviewed and implemented work in case-based retrieval, collaborative filtering, and content-based retrieval accessing the effectiveness of each on the dataset.
+I detailed the purpose of performing every task, identifying the hypostasis I hoped to achieve and comparing this hypostasis to the gathered results.

-The greatest improvement on the baseline came from the term-frequency weighting therefore a further research direction of particular interest could be develop this implementationinto a genetic algorithm to dynamically select the appropriate weight for each term.
+The greatest improvement on the baseline came from the term-frequency weighting, therefore, a further research direction of particular interest could be to develop this implementation into a genetic algorithm to dynamically select the appropriate weight for each term.
 I believe that dynamically selecting the term weights could produce more accurate recommendations.
 The fitness function for the genetic algorithm could be based on a relevance assessment of the top x documents retrieved.

 J. Teevan and R. W. White, “Slow Search: Information Retrieval without Time Constraints,” Association for Computing Machinery, 2010.